17 studies, strongest evidence first. Search and filter to

 Wang, J., Yan, T. L., Zhaoyu, D. · 2024

 Thirty people with vague physical and emotional 'sub-health' complaints - the kind of persistent fatigue and unease that doesn't fit a specific diagnosis - tried a four-week EFT program.
-Their fatigue, anxiety, depression, and sleep quality scores all improved significantly compared to a no-intervention group.
-This is a small pilot study connecting EFT to traditional Chinese medicine's meridian theory, so it should be seen as exploratory.
+Their fatigue, anxiety, and depression scores improved significantly compared with a no-intervention group, while sleep quality did not change significantly.
+This is a small pilot connecting EFT to traditional Chinese medicine's meridian theory, so it should be seen as exploratory.

-After a 4-week EFT training regimen, fatigue, anxiety, depression, and sleep quality scores all decreased, with statistically significant changes compared to before training.
+After a 4-week EFT training regimen, fatigue, anxiety, and depression scores decreased with statistically significant changes compared with a no-intervention group; the sleep-quality change (PSQI) did not reach significance (p>0.05).

 Ghoreishi, S. S., Pourhadi, S., Hosseini, S. R. et al. · 2023